cingularities/cingularities/README.md

 ## Hello :deciduous_tree:

+#Research Technologist for the Arizona Remote Sensing Cener at the Unversity of Arizona

 <!--
 **cingularities/cingularities** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.